woocommerce/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.5.4 =
+Please update your shipping methods after upgrading - the save hooks have been modified to ensure settings are saved more reliably.

 = 1.5.2.1 =
 Minor update.
 Note, titles are now hooked in to single-product.php - if you have overridden this template and have double titles, update your single-product.php template with that from core.